RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Our Approach

-The core of the enhancer is the discrete-time State Space Model (SSM), which maps an input sequence to an output through a hidden state, as detailed in~\cite{gu2024mamba}.
-While standard SSMs are designed for modeling 1D sequences, the polar BEV $\mathcal{B}$ exhibits a structured geometric topology along the range and azimuth axes.
+\textbf{Polar Context Enhancer:} To mitigate inherent radar noise, RLPR introduces a lightweight Mamba-based enhancer that gates the polar BEV input.
+While standard Mamba layer~\cite{gu2024mamba} is designed for modeling 1D sequences, the polar BEV $\mathcal{B}$ exhibits a structured geometric topology along the range and azimuth axes.
 To capture global dependencies across these axes, we introduce a two-way scanning strategy.
 Specifically, after patchifying the polar BEV $\mathcal{B}$ as $\mathcal{B}_{\text{patch}} \in \mathbb{R}^{H\times W \times C}$, we construct two mutually orthogonal input sequences $s_{\text{rng}} \in \mathbb{R}^{(H \cdot W) \times C}$ and $s_{\text{azi}} \in \mathbb{R}^{(W \cdot H) \times C}$ to traverse the grid.
-The sequences are then processed by the Mamba layer to aggregate dependencies along both axes.
-For computational efficiency, we propose using the modified Mamba implementation from~\cite{hatamizadeh2025mambavision}, which exploits bidirectional context through non-causal convolutions, precluding the need for separate backward scans.
+For efficiency, we propose using the non-causal bidirectional Mamba from~\cite{hatamizadeh2025mambavision}, precluding the need for separate backward scans.

-Finally, the features are concatenated and passed through 2D convolutions followed by a sigmoid activation to produce the importance map, as illustrated in~\figref{fig:mamba}.
-This map gates the polar BEV via element-wise multiplication, suppressing detrimental noise and boosting retrieval performance (see~\tabref{tab:architecture}).
-Furthermore, for the cleaner LiDAR branch, the PCE module ensures latent‑space consistency across modalities, and serves to attenuate the domain gap between disparate representations in the alignment process.
+Finally, the features are concatenated and passed through 2D convolutions followed by a sigmoid activation to produce the importance map, which suppresses noise-prone regions via element-wise gating, as illustrated in~\figref{fig:mamba}.
+Furthermore, for the LiDAR branch, the PCE module ensures latent‑space consistency across modalities, and serves to attenuate the domain gap in the alignment process.

-\textbf{Dual-Descriptor Generation:} After processing via the PCE module and a modality-specific backbone consisting of two ResBlocks~\cite{he2016deep}, the polar BEV $\mathcal{B}$ is compressed into a feature map $\mathcal{F} \in \mathbb{R}^{H' \times W' \times C'}$, which encodes essential geometric structures.The dual‑descriptor generation process then aggregates the geometric information at both local and global levels.
-As detailed in~\secref{sec:ablation}, robust cross-modal alignment benefits significantly from the synergy between local geometric consistency and holistic scene context.
+\textbf{Dual-Descriptor Generation:} After processing via the PCE module and a modality-specific backbone consisting of two ResBlocks~\cite{he2016deep}, the polar BEV $\mathcal{B}$ is compressed into a feature map $\mathcal{F} \in \mathbb{R}^{H' \times W' \times C'}$.
+The dual‑descriptor generation process then aggregates the geometric information at both local and global levels.

-To preserve fine-grained geometric details, we apply channel-wise average pooling (CAP) to the feature map $\mathcal{F}$, followed by a linear transformation, to generate a local descriptor $\mathcal{D}_{\text{loc}} \in \mathbb{R}^{D}$.
-We aim to employ CAP to encode spatial information while providing more consistent supervision for the cross-modal alignment process, thereby enhancing recognition accuracy, as shown in~\tabref{tab:architecture}.